 Master of Fine Arts in Creative Writing & Poetics

-Scheduled to launch in Fall 2012, the Master of Fine Arts in Creative Writing & Poetics (MFA) is designed to help students develop their creative work through a course of study that encourages exploration and discovery.
+Launched in Fall 2012, the Master of Fine Arts in Creative Writing & Poetics (MFA) is designed to help students develop their creative work through a course of study that encourages exploration and discovery.
 The MFA degree prepares students for various teaching positions as well as careers in fields that required advanced critical, creative, and writing abilities.
 Read more about the MFA degree.